Alphabet shares fall as Google misses on sales, YouTube revenue disappoints

 Google last week temporarily shut down all its offices in mainland China, Hong Kong and Taiwan due to the coronavirus.
 It has thousands of engineers across the region, including a hardware engineering center in Taiwan.

-(Graphic: Alphabet's total revenue vs. operating expenses - tmsnrt.rs/2SiOL7b)
+(Graphic: Alphabet's total revenue vs. operating expenses - here)

 In December, Google CEO Pichai gained the additional role of Alphabet CEO from Larry Page as he and fellow co-founder Sergey Brin stepped back even further from day-to-day management.